dapplets/dapplet-docs/docs/ex08-site-adapter.md

 }
 ```

-Now we have two insertion points: **MENU** and **SEARCH_RESULT**.
+Now we have two contexts: **MENU** and **SEARCH_RESULT**.

 If there are many contexts of one type on the page, like tweets of search results, you have to find **unique `id`** for everyone.
 It's needed for saving the states of dapplets' elements connected to these contexts.

-The next step is creating an element.
+The next step - is creating an element.
 We have a template of the button in `adapter/src/button.ts`.

-To define an insertion point for each context where this widget is used, `contextInsPoints` is used.
+To define a context where this widget is used, is used `contextInsPoints`.

-For example, let's define an insertion point for `MENU` and` SEARCH_RESULT`
+For example, let's define a contexts for `MENU` and` SEARCH_RESULT`

 ```ts
 public static contextInsPoints = {